dotnet/docs-maui/docs/troubleshooting.md

 ## Xcode isn't currently installed or couldn't be found

-After installing the Xcode command line tools, using `xcode-select --install`, Visual Studio for Mac might show a "Xcode is not currently installed or could not be found" message when attempting to build .NET MAUI apps that target iOS or Mac Catalyst.
+After you install the Xcode command line tools using `xcode-select --install`, Visual Studio for Mac might show a "Xcode is not currently installed or could not be found" message when you attempt to build .NET MAUI apps that target iOS or Mac Catalyst.
 In this scenario, check that you also have Xcode installed from the App Store.
 Then, launch Xcode and go to **Xcode > Preferences > Locations > Command Line Tools** and check if the drop-down is empty.
-If it is empty, select the drop-down and then select the location of the Xcode command line tools.
+If it's empty, select the drop-down, and then select the location of the Xcode command line tools.
 Then close Xcode and restart Visual Studio for Mac.

 ## Couldn't find a valid Xcode app bundle

-If you receive the error "Could not find a valid Xcode app bundle at '/Library/Developer/CommandLineTools'", when attempting to build .NET MAUI apps that target iOS or Mac Catalyst, you should try the solution described in [Xcode isn't currently installed or couldn't be found](#xcode-isnt-currently-installed-or-couldnt-be-found).
+If you receive the error "Could not find a valid Xcode app bundle at '/Library/Developer/CommandLineTools'" when you attempt to build .NET MAUI apps that target iOS or Mac Catalyst, try the solution described in [Xcode isn't currently installed or couldn't be found](#xcode-isnt-currently-installed-or-couldnt-be-found).
 If you're still unable to access the **Xcode > Preferences > Locations > Command Line Tools** drop-down, run the following command:

 ```zsh
 sudo xcode-select --reset